mamadou728/Lexi-RAG/README.md

 ### 🧠 What Is Lexi-RAG?

-Lexi-RAG is a **personal AI engineering project** that explores how **Retrieval-Augmented Generation (RAG)** can power a **law-firm knowledge system** designed around privacy, access control, and real-world security constraints.
+Lexi-RAG is a **personal AI engineering project** exploring how **Retrieval-Augmented Generation (RAG)** can power a **law-firm knowledge system** designed around privacy, access control, and real-world security constraints.

-Rather than building another general RAG chatbot, this project focuses on **how retrieval systems behave in high-risk environments**, where every query and document must respect **confidentiality, encryption rules, and legal privilege**.
+Rather than building a generic RAG chatbot, this project focuses on **how retrieval systems operate in high-risk environments**, where every query and document must respect **confidentiality, encryption, and legal privilege**.

-> _Goal: Understand how to design intelligent retrieval systems that are safe, private, and compliant in data-sensitive industries._
+> _Goal: Learn how to design intelligent retrieval systems that remain safe, private, and compliant in data-sensitive industries._

 ---

 ### ⚖️ Why a Law-Firm Use Case?

-Law firms generate enormous volumes of **unstructured information** — contracts, filings, memos, emails, evidence, and invoices — all protected by confidentiality agreements.
+Law firms generate massive volumes of **unstructured information** — contracts, filings, memos, emails, evidence, and invoices — all protected by confidentiality agreements.
-Because this data rarely follows a fixed schema, **MongoDB** is used to store it flexibly while still allowing structured queries.
+Because this data rarely follows a fixed schema, **MongoDB** is used to store it flexibly while still supporting structured queries.

 Lexi-RAG envisions a secure AI assistant that helps each role differently:
 - **Lawyers and partners:** Search legal clauses, filings, and case summaries.